xcore/sc_dsp_filters/README.rst

 ============

-* Makefile should invoke biquad generator properly - currently relies on gcc, and currently recreates files unnecessarily.
+* Makefile should invoke biquad generator properly - currently relies on java and javac, and currently recreates files unnecessarily.

 Required Repositories
 ================